Skip to main content

 • music

-The music in the game has received mixed reviews, with many players noting that it consists of repetitive loops that can become annoying over time.
-While some appreciate the atmospheric qualities and specific tracks, such as "katusha," others criticize the overall audio quality, including loud sound effects and quiet dialogue.
-Overall, the soundtrack is seen as a double-edged sword, enhancing the experience for some while detracting from it for others.
+The music in the game has received mixed reviews, with many players noting that it consists of repetitive loops that can become annoying after a short time.
+While some appreciate the atmospheric qualities and specific tracks, like "Katusha," others criticize the overall audio quality, including loud sound effects and quiet dialogue.
+Overall, the soundtrack's limited variety detracts from the experience for many players.

 • “Dark places, lit spots + spooky music = great atmosphere.”

-• “Music grabbed me by the throat and has not let go as soon as I heard the first notes at the intro scene.”
+• “The music grabbed me by the throat and has not let go as soon as I heard the first notes at the intro scene.”

 • “Music seemed to be a 20 second loop, and the pig squeal for the enemies was obnoxious as hell.”